mindspore-ai/docs/docs/mindspore/programming_guide/source_en/parameter.md

       "data: ", x.data)
 ```

-The following information is displayed:
+The output is as follows:

 ```text
 name:  Parameter